yucongkoo/tp/docs/UserGuide.md

 policies, and leads has never been easier.
 EzContact empowers you to manage your contacts, streamline communication, and boost your productivity, all from the tips of your fingers.

-&emsp;&emsp;EzContact is a desktop application that can help you organize your customers' information and reduces the hassle of having to remember everything.
+&emsp;&emsp;EzContact is a desktop application that can help you organize your customers' information and reduce the hassle of having to remember everything.
 It is optimized for use via Command Line Interface (CLI), meaning that users would have to enter text command to execute them, while still having the benefits of Graphical User Interface (GUI) where users can view the information easily through the application.

 With EZContact, our users are able to :

-*  Seamlessly organize your clients' details, policy information, and communication history.
+*  Seamlessly organize their clients' details, policy information, and communication history.
 *  Stay on top of their leads, and convert potential clients into loyal customers.
 *  Schedule appointments and follow-ups without missing a beat.

 &emsp;&emsp;If you are a fast typist, EzContact is the perfect tool for you to keep track of all your customer , it is faster than any other traditional GUI-based application available in the market!
 Remember, Time is Money !
-The faster you approach your customer, the more deal you seal.
+The faster you approach your customer, the more deals you seal.

 &emsp;&emsp;If you are interested in EzContact, hop on over to our [Quick Start](#quick-start) to get started and embark on your journey of using EzContact.